 Biodrones, animals modified to be “ridden” and directly controlled by their handlers, have two primary disadvantages: they disturb or traumatize the animal and they waste whatever natural instincts and training the puppeteer is overriding.
-The compulsion goad is Somatek's answer to these problems.
+The compulsion goad is Somatek's solution for these problems.

-Unlike a biodrone, the animal is not teleoperated; the goad prompts actions but the animal's instincts and training fill in the specifics.
-For example, a handler orders the animal to attack a target and the goad compels the animal to attack that target, but does not puppet the animal or provide detailed “bite here” instructions.
+Unlike a biodrone, the animal is not teleoperated.
+Instead, the goad prompts actions but the animal's instincts and training fill in the specifics.
+For example, a handler orders the animal to attack a target and so the goad compels the animal to attack that target, but it does not puppet the animal or provide detailed “bite here” instructions.
+The animal attacks the target in whatever way is most natural.

 The compulsion goad gives the animal a strong compulsion to do an action, with a dopamine reward when the compulsion is obeyed.
 Because the impulse and the decision to obey are both internal, and nothing of the animals mind must be overruled, there is none of the trauma of puppeteering.